learn-co-curriculum/dsc-json-v2-1/README.md

 ## Introduction

-In this lecture, we'll continue investigating new formats for datasets.
-Specifically, we'll investigate two of the most popular data formats for the web: JSON and XML including strengths and weaknesses.
+In this lecture, you'll continue investigating new formats for datasets.
+Specifically, you'll investigate two of the most popular data formats for the web: JSON and XML including each of their strengths and weaknesses.

 ## Objectives
 You will be able to: